is now available! Read about the new features and fixes from November.

 └── ForEvaluation - Clone experimental or unfamiliar repositories under this parent folder

-You also group and set trust on your repositories by grouping them under organization-base parent folders.
+You can also group and set trust on your repositories by grouping them under organization-specific parent folders.

 ├── github/microsoft - Clone a specific organization's repositories under this parent folder